2ion/crctk/README.md

 to POSIX.
 For that purpose, it usese the binary format of the extremely fast and compact [tinycdb][], which is an optimized implementation of [cdb][] as created by Daniel J. Bernstein.

-Because this program uses tinycdb, it will only run on Unix platforms.
-Windows is not supported.

 [tinycdb]: http://www.corpit.ru/mjt/tinycdb.html
 [cdb]: http://cr.yp.to/cdb.html